42Bastian/rmac/rmac.rst

       -dDEBUG -dLoopCount=999 -dDebugLevel=55

 **-e**
- The -e switch causes MADMAC to send error messages to a file, instead of the console.
+ The -e switch causes RMAC to send error messages to a file, instead of the console.
 If a filename immediately follows the switch character, error messages are written to the specified file.
 If no filename is specified, a file is created with the default extension "**.err**" and with the root name taken from the first input